learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 Minor new features
 ~~~~~~~~~~~~~~~~~~
 - Added options to customize the amount of financial aid granted using the financial aid approval module.
+- Added custom widgets to many of the tag settings (preventing potentially site-breaking tag values).

 Minor bug fixes
 ~~~~~~~~~~~~~~~